 New lease agreements were concluded with the emerging farmers on Treintjiesrivier and the commonage.
 Workshops were held with the emerging farmers of Prince Albert, Klaarstroom and Leeu Gamka to identify assistance required and future objectives.
 The Municipality provided support to the emerging farmers on the procurement of additional live stock; emergency drought relief and obtaining identifying marks on live stock.
 The South African Police assisted the Municipality and farmers with the counting of livestock and advised on legal compliance in respect of livestock theft and movements.
 Two ladies from Treintjiesrivier won the best agricultural garden award in the Western Cape for their garden on Treintjiesrivier.
-Uncontrolled access and theft remains a big challenge for emerging farmers.
+Uncontrolled access and theft remain a big challenge for emerging farmers.
 The Municipality assigned a task team to investigate the sustainability of optimum use.
-Possible Partnership with the Gouritz Cluster Biosphere Reserve is under investigation.